Yogibaer75/Check_MK-Things/check plugins 2.3/redfish/readme.md

 - 2.3.45 - forgotten paths from last patch fixed and outlets without measurements working
 - 2.3.46 - firmware inventory is back for HPE devices
 - 2.3.47 - changed behaviour if data could not be fetched
+- 2.3.48 - fixed exception in message decoding